International Ethics & Treaty Conferences

 From the Gonzaga conference issued the Declaration on Ethics & Modernizing the Columbia River Treaty, which has been signed by tribal, First Nation and religious leaders, as well as hundreds of people from throughout the Basin. (see: Declaration seeks inclusion of tribes in updated Columbia River Treaty)

-Starting August 1 we helped in supporting a series of 17 multi-faith prayer vigils starting in Astoria and moving up the Columbia River each day to the source of the river at Canal Flats in B.C.
+In the summer of 2014, the project helped in supporting a series of 17 multi-faith prayer vigils starting in Astoria and moving up the Columbia River each day to the source of the river at Canal Flats in British Columbia.

-On September 23, 2014, the Declaration and Pastoral Letter were transmitted to President Obama and Prime Minister Harper with a cover letter signed 21 religious and indigenous leaders, representing all Columbia Basin tribes and First Nations in the Columbia Basin, asking our political leaders to renegotiate the Treaty consistent with the Declaration.
+On September 23, 2014, the Declaration and Pastoral Letter were transmitted to President Obama and Prime Minister Harper with a cover letter signed 21 religious and indigenous leaders, representing all Columbia Basin tribes and First Nations in the Columbia Basin.
+This letter requested political leaders to renegotiate the Treaty consistent with the Declaration.
 Since then, additional faith leaders have voiced support for the Declaration. (see: Tribes, religious leaders call for Columbia River Treaty updates)

 On June 11, 2015, one week prior to the release of the Encylical Laudato Si’, sixteen religious leaders sent a second request letter to Prime Minister Harper and President Obama asking for action on the Treaty.
 As The Rev. Jessica Crist, Bishop of the Montana Synod, ELCA, noted, “The Columbia River is the historic lifeblood of the tribes who have lived in its watershed from time immemorial.
 And rivers are the lifeblood of the planet.
 As a matter of justice, and as a matter of survival, I join with others across the watershed in urging the modernization of the Columbia River Treaty.” (see news release)